 Imagine if human beings were as indifferent to their creations as other animals are to the things they create.
 In that case, a painter, writer, or musician would abandon one’s artistic creation as soon as it was completed, or once it no longer served any practical purpose.
 But without the retention of these things, so that other people besides their creators can study and appreciate them, then the cultural development that characterizes human societies would not be possible.
 Hence, our strong attachment to things, which many persons and religions have criticized as a flaw, is what makes possible our species’ cumulative and, in recent times, extremely rapid cultural, artistic, scientific, and technological development.

 It is obvious that we humans have been endowed with certain abilities that are not possessed by any other living creatures.
 In other words, as I have argued, God very clearly intervened during the course of our species’ evolution in order to fashion us in a certain way, so that we alone among all living creatures could appreciate God’s spectacular creative accomplishment in creating the Universe and everything it contains.
-Although I do not deny that natural selection is capable of creating a wide variety of different creatures, unless one is a scientific rationalist who dogmatically assumes that a principle like the Law of Natural Selection must be invariably true without any exceptions, there is no reason for believing that, on its own, it has produced all the different organisms that presently exist, and have existed in the past, on our planet.
+Although I do not deny that natural selection is capable of creating different species or subspecies, unless one is a scientific rationalist who dogmatically assumes that a principle like the Law of Natural Selection must be invariably true without any exceptions, there is no reason for believing that, on its own, it has produced all the many different organisms that presently exist, and have existed in the past, on our planet.

-When Darwin presented his Theory of Evolution, many people mistakenly concluded that this meant that all the organisms that have ever existed on the Earth arose entirely by natural selection, or by fortuitous happenstance.
-But what Darwin’s theory actually shows is that the account contained in the Book of Genesis, according to which each species was created uniquely by God from nothing, or by divine fiat, is wrong.
+When Darwin presented his Theory of Evolution, many people mistakenly concluded that this meant that all the organisms that have ever existed on the Earth arose entirely by natural selection.
+But what Darwin’s theory actually demonstrated is that the account contained in the Book of Genesis, according to which each species was created uniquely by God from nothing, or by divine fiat, is wrong.
 However, it does not follow from the Theory of Evolution by national selection that God has never intervened in the course of this or that species’ evolution in order to produce a certain outcome, in this case meaning a certain kind of organism with certain characteristics or abilities.
-Of course, in most cases, it is not possible to tell which species, or which of its characteristics and abilities, resulted from natural selection, and which species or abilities from divine selection, since God has not felt the need, as many human artists and creators do, of leaving a divine signature on all the things that It has created, or whose development it has guided and directed.
+Of course, in many cases, it is not possible to tell which species, or which of its characteristics and abilities, resulted from natural selection, and which species or abilities from divine selection, since God has not felt the need, as many human artists and creators do, of leaving a divine signature on all the things that It has created or modified, or whose development it has guided and directed.

 So how does the Universe and Life on Earth proceed?
 God ordains rules which regulate their unfolding – which rules have been discovered by the efforts of scientists and formulated as scientific laws – but God is free to intervene at any time and in any place to modify the course of events, for whatever reason.
 Moreover, God can, because It is the Creator of these rules, temporarily suspend them or make exceptions to them when It sees fit.
 In a similar way, a computer programmer can make modifications to a program’s code in order to fix problems or make alterations in how the program operates and what it can do.

 But like many a human science project that goes awry, by producing unforeseen and undesirable consequences, the Humanity Experiment has likewise gone terribly awry.
-For by endowing the members of our species with these extraordinary and unprecedented abilities – the ability to create as God creates, and the ability to understand, in minute detail, the workings of God’s Creation – God has inadvertently placed the rest of Its Living Creation on Earth in very grave peril.
-For it is possible, and in my opinion, highly probable, that God did not foresee that giving humans these abilities would lead us to manipulate and radically alter the things that God had created, rather than being content merely to understand and appreciate them in all their intricate details.
-Today, in almost all places where Life exists, we can see the many harmful effects which humanity is having on the great majority of other living creatures.
+For by endowing the members of our species with these extraordinary and unprecedented abilities – the ability to create as God creates, and the ability to understand, in minute detail, the workings of Its Creation – God has inadvertently placed the rest of Its Living Creation on Earth in very grave peril.
+For it is possible that God did not foresee that giving humans these abilities would lead us to manipulate and radically alter the things that God had created, rather than being content merely to understand and appreciate them in all their intricate details.
+Today, in almost all places where Life exists, we can see the many harmful effects that humanity is having on the great majority of other living creatures.

 My belief is that God expected that, if we humans were able to understand the extraordinary complexity, size, and grandeur of God’s Creation, including the living part of Its Creation, we would be filled with awe and reverence at God’s accomplishment, and thus become more, rather than less, respectful towards it.
-But what God almost certainly did not foresee is that science, which accurately reveals how God created the Universe and everything in it, would lead a great many people to believe that God does not exist, and therefore the Universe arose entirely by chance.
+But what God almost certainly did not foresee is that science, which accurately reveals in detail how God created the Universe and everything in it, would lead a great many people to believe that God does not exist, and therefore the Universe arose entirely by chance, in accordance with natural laws.

 Did God intend for this to happen?
 I do not believe so.
 In other words, in my opinion, the widespread belief that God is omniscient, which belief includes being able to foresee the future in all its details, is wrong.
 Because religious people believe that God is perfect, they naively conclude from this belief that God must know everything, including knowing the events of the future, since, according to them, a perfect being would possess the attribute of omniscience.
 But the truth of the matter is that we really have no evidence for this common belief about God’s ability to foresee the future.
 This is merely another example of how we extremely fallible and frequently foolish human beings have mistakenly attributed to God an ability that God may not actually possess.

-To call identical reproduction “asexual” suggests that it is merely a variation of sexual reproduction.
-But this conception is clearly wrong, since these two reproductive processes are completely different from each other.
 It is a strange manner of naming something by saying what it is not, especially, as in this case, when it predates the other kind by a very long period of time.
-For the fact is that identical, or asexual, reproduction predated sexual reproduction probably by hundreds of millions, and perhaps billions, of years.
+For the fact is that identical, or asexual, reproduction predated sexual reproduction probably by hundreds of millions, and perhaps by billions, of years.
 This is comparable to renaming the Romantic period in Western art the non-Impressionistic period, since the latter came after the former; it would be like renaming the ordinary wired telephone the awireless or non-wireless telephone, after the invention of mobile phones; or, to give another example, it would be like renaming the bicycle the non-motorcycle, or amotorcycle, since motorcycles were invented after bicycles, but both have many similar features, since they are both transport vehicles that operate on two wheels.

 It is necessary to make this qualification because there are some multicellular organisms, such as sponges and algae, that reproduce identically.
 However, these creatures are not differentiated, meaning that they are colonies of more or less identical cells that have attached themselves together, perhaps as a survival mechanism, rather than floating around in the water separately.